achille-martin/pyqt-crom/README.md

 :mag: This section describes the steps to generate an `Android` app (.apk) from a custom `PyQt5` app.

+:bulb: _Make sure to go through the [Getting Started tutorial](#getting-started) to correctly setup your machine and environment._

 <a id="package-creation"></a>
 ### 2.1.
 Create your python package